findItAroundMe/findIt/README.md

 **Required Must-have Stories**

 - [X] User can log in and sign up for an account.
-- [ ] User can search for a location based on genre, name, search radius.
+- [X] User can search for a location based on city name or address.
-- [ ] User can click on the desired location for the address and a desription.
+- [X] User can click on the map annotation to view or add the blog.
-- [X] User settings page is accessible.
-- [ ] User settings can be changed.
+- [X] User settings can be viewed.
 - [X] User can navigate between tabs.
-- [ ] User can see found locations on map interface in comparison to user's current location.
+- [X] User can see found location on map interface in comparison to user's current location.
+- [X] User login stays across restart.
+- [X] User can click on the desired location for detailed desrciption/more information.
+- [X] User can change current location to reflect another desired zip code or city.
+- [X] User can zoom and see all blog posts created across the map.

+**Optional Nice-to-have Stories**

 - [ ] User can "favorite" specific locations to be saved and referenced later on another tab.

-**Optional Nice-to-have Stories**

-- [ ] User can click on the desired location for detailed desrciption/more information.
-- [ ] User can change current location to reflect another desired zip code or city.
+- [ ] User settings can be changed.

 ### 2. Screen Archetypes

 * Login
   * Signs up or logs into account.
-* Search Screen
-  * Upon searching for location category, name, etc., map screen opens
 * Map Screen
-   * Displays user's search results on map and contains descriptive infromation below in a swipable list.
-Allows user to favorite specific locations.
+   * Displays user's search results on map and contains the annotation of search on map.
+* Blog Screen
+   * Lets people see the blog post for the location they have specified.
 * Profile Screen
   * Lets people confirm location, change language, or change password.
-* Saved Screen
-  * Lets people see locations they have favorited.
-* Genre Screen
-  * Lets people create a search from categories.

 ### 3. Navigation